sindresorhus/awesome-nodejs/contributing.md

 # Contribution Guidelines

+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

+-

-Please ensure your pull request adheres to the following guidelines:
+Ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Suggested packages should be tested and documented.